- 2 medium green peppers

 - 1/4 cup chopped tomato

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
-Stir in the beans, tomato sauce and taco seasoning; bring to a boil.
-Reduce heat; simmer, uncovered, for 5-6 minutes or until heated through.
+- Cut peppers in half lengthwise and remove seeds.
+Cook in boiling water for 5 minutes; drain and set aside.
+In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
+Add the beans, tomato sauce and taco seasoning; bring to a boil.
+Reduce heat; simmer, uncovered, for 5 minutes.

-- Spoon into peppers.
-Place in an ungreased 8-in. square baking dish.
-Bake, uncovered, at 350° for 10-12 minutes or until peppers are tender.
-Top with sour cream, cheese and tomatoes.
+- Place pepper halves in an ungreased 8-in. square baking dish.
+Fill with meat mixture.
+Bake, uncovered, at 350° for 10 minutes or until peppers are tender.
+Top with sour cream, cheese and tomato.
 Yield: 4 servings.

 Reviews forTaco-Stuffed Pepper Cups